adriaana18/Web-Scraping-in-R/README.md

 The product names data was missing from the initial meta-data so the alternative solution was to scrape them from the web.
 A logical variable was then created that tracks whether the text of each review contains the name of the product.
 This is subsequently inputed into a logistic regression that reveals that mentioning the product name within the review has a significant positive (coeff=0.048) impact on the overall score granted by the reviewer.

 The code uses the Rselenium package and runs without the need for user interaction - capcha avoidance was done by incorporating a pause & error catching pattern into the code aimed to mimic human behaviour.

+DATA: the original data files are too big to be uploaded to Github but they are available on request.
+The initial json data file contains meta-data fro some 200k Amazon reviews of video games related products and is about 100MB while the extracted CSV file is arounf 40MB - way over the 25MB github limit.